atchopba/epidemic-notifier/README.md

 # Overview

-Add people with relationship, send them have a test and notify according to result's test
+Manage people with relationships and notify them when the test's result is positive.

 You can easily manage:
 - the database: reset data;